tarasowski/javascript-pocketguide/weird-parts/001_this-keyword.md

     inc.apply(undefined, [10]) // 11
 )
 ```
 * The indirect invocation is useful when a functions should be executed with a specific context.
-For example to solve the context problems with function invocation, where `this` is always `window` or `undefined` in stric mode. **It can be used to simulate a method call on an object**
+For example to solve the context problems with function invocation, where `this` is always `window` or `undefined` in strict mode. **It can be used to simulate a method call on an object**

 * But it doesn't work with arrow functions